Current UPHS employees must apply HERE

 Location: Philadelphia, PA, United States

-Work Schedule: Part Time, Night Shift, 20 hours per week
+Work Schedule: Full Time, Day Shift, 40 hours per week

 Penn Medicine is dedicated to our tripartite mission of providing the highest level of care to patients, conducting innovative research, and educating future leaders in the field of medicine.
 Working for this leading academic medical center means collaboration with top clinical, technical and business professionals across all disciplines.